 Professor Rothman has published articles on Cubism, Dadaism, and Surrealism in such journals as Modernism/Modernity; The Space Between; French Cultural Studies; Word & Image; The Journal of Aesthetics and Art Criticism.
 He has also contributed to Modernism and Theory: A Critical Debate, Stephen Ross, ed.
 (Routledge, 2008).
 His book, Tiny Surrealism: Salvador Dali and the Aesthetics of the Small will be published by University of Nebraska Press in Winter, 2012.
 He is currently writing a book on Fluxus and sixties counter-culture.

-Tiny Surrealism: Salvador Dali and the Aesthetics of the Small, by Roger Rothman (available on Amazon)
+Tiny Surrealism: Salvador Dali and the Aesthetics of the Small (available on Amazon)